jimmoffitt/rules-migrator/Article.md

 ```"doesn't match" OR "doesnʼt match" OR "doesnʼt match"```

+If matching on that exact phrase is not important, this rule could also be written as ```("doesn't" OR "doesnʼt" OR "doesnʼt") match```

 Hyphens and quotation marks are two of the most common examples of multiple unicode characters for the same punctuation type.
 As you migrate to version 2, take this opportunity to review your use of punctuation and help ensure that you are matching on the complete set of Tweets available.

 ### Migration Steps <a id="migration_steps" class="tall">&nbsp;</a>

-When you are ready to start the 2.0 migration, reach out to [gnipmigration@twitter.com](gnipmigration@twitter.com) and kick-off the process.
+When you are ready to start the 2.0 migration, reach out to [gnipmigration@twitter.com](gnipmigration@twitter.com) to kick-off the process.

 For migrating your real-time PowerTrack rules, here is an general outline of steps to take:

 + Review new PowerTrack 2.0 Operators and assess how they will help you with your use-case.
++ Revisit the Gnip Enrichments and assess how they will help you with your use-case.
 + Review use of PowerTrack Operators that have had a change in grammar.
 + Review use of deprecated PowerTrack Operators, and assess alternate Operators.
-+ Build a version 2.0 JSON rule set.
++ Start building your version 2.0 JSON rule set.
-+  One technique is to POST your version 1.0 rules to version 2.0, noting:
- + Which rules will be updated with new Operators.
- + Which rules are not valid with version 2.0:
+ + GET current rules from the version 1.0 Rules API endpoint.
   + Replace deprecated Operators that have an equivalent alternative.
   + Drop deprecated Operators that have no replacement.
-  + Any special characters that are not expected.
+ + POST these rules to your version 2.0 Rules API endpoint.
+  + The Rules API response will indicate if there are any rules that need attention.

+We're excited to officially launch Gnip 2.0, and trust you'll find its new features and enhancements beneficial.
+As always, let us know if you have any questions!